lumeland/lume.land/docs/creating-pages/shared-data.md

 </lume-code>

-Like `_data.*` files, you can have `_data` directories in different locations so they are shared only with all pages in the same directory or subdirectories.
+Like `_data.*` files, you can have `_data` directories in different locations so they are shared only with pages in the same directory or subdirectories.